Special Note#

 - Install Desktop Environment (KDE Plasma, GNOME, Hyprland)

-- Configure Chinese Environment (locale, fonts, Fcitx5 input method)
+- Configure Localization (language, fonts, input method)

 - System Maintenance (SSD TRIM, Power Management, Flatpak, System Update)